sparktacusdemo/terraform_demo/README.md

 Once the Terraform .tf files are completed, run the application

 ```
+# from your Terraform directory: run the commands below
 #initialize terraform back end
 $--terraform init
 #--submit your plan